ashishdoneriya/csetutorials.com-ssj/posts/redirect-non-www-using-urlrewritefilter-web-servers.md

   - java
 ---

 On apache servers usually we redirect by modifying .htaccess file.
-But it doesn't work on web apps that are hosted on servers like tomcat, jboss etc. So in this case we'll use a Java Web Filter called <a rel="nofollow" href="http://tuckey.org/urlrewrite/" target="_blank">UrlRewriteFilter</a>.
+But it doesn't work on web apps that are hosted on servers like tomcat, jboss etc. So in this case we'll use a Java Web Filter called [UrlRewriteFilter](http://tuckey.org/urlrewrite/).
 It allows us to change url before they hit the apis.
 It is compatible with all web servers (Apache Tomcat, JBoss, Jetty etc.).
 Its licence is BSD-3-Clause

-If you want the latest jar then you can take the latest pull from its <a rel="nofollow" href="https://github.com/paultuckey/urlrewritefilter" target="_blank">github repository</a> and compile it using command `mvn clean install`.
+If you want the latest jar then you can take the latest pull from its [github repository](https://github.com/paultuckey/urlrewritefilter) and compile it using command `mvn clean install`.

 So lets start ::